- Get Started with Threat Center

 User Description – The case description.

 Grouped By – The attribute by which detections are grouped.
-If the detections are grouped by entity, to view the entity attributes, click View Details.
+If the detections are grouped by entity, to view the entity details, click View Details.

 Timeframe – Important markers of time associated with the case, including: